pyphi.calc module

 Parameters:

-• Xi (dict) – Process data blocks {'campaign': pd.DataFrame}.
+• Xi (dict) – Raw material property blocks {'Material Type': pd.DataFrame}.
 Each DataFrame’s first column is observation IDs.

 • Y (pd.DataFrame or np.ndarray) – Shared response matrix.
 Rows match lots across all campaigns.